wolfSSL/wolfssl/wolfcrypt/src/port/nxp/README_SE050.md

 wolfSSL will not auto-delete generated keys associated with wolfCrypt structures (ex: `RsaKey`, `ecc_key`, etc) when the respective key free function is called (ex: `wc_ecc_free()`, `wc_FreeRsaKey()`).
-This is done by design in case the application wants to re-use that key that has been generated and stored in the SE050.
+This is done by design in case the application wants to reuse that key that has been generated and stored in the SE050.

 Credentials can be deleted from the SE050 storage by calling the wolfSSL helper